svastiks/auction-ecom-system-eecs-4413/README.md

 ```
 **Pre-req for step 2:**
 - `brew install docker`
-- Then, download Docker application: https://www.docker.com/products/docker-desktop
+- Then, download the Docker application: https://www.docker.com/products/docker-desktop

 **Finally, step 2: Start the Docker containers**
-Note: The Dockerfile is built such that it will install the Python dependencies and run the migration to populate the database (so no manual SQL scrip is needed)
+Note: The Dockerfile is built such that it will install the Python dependencies and run the migration to populate the database (so no manual SQL script is needed)

 ```bash
 docker-compose up --build